 However, this doesn’t mean a VPN user is entirely untraceable online.
-Internet service providers (ISPs), websites, and even governments can determine whether you're using a VPN.
-They might not know what you're up to online, but they will have no difficulty with VPN detection.
+Internet service providers (ISPs), websites, and even governments can determine whether you’re using a VPN.
+They might not know what you’re up to online, but they will have no difficulty with VPN detection.
 So, how can a VPN be traced?